-Credit/No Credit grading is the student's option except in AMS 440, EDU 490, POL 245, PSY 119, field studies/internships and course challenges; however, Credit/No Credit grade option may not be exercised or modified after the Drop/Take period.
+Credit/No Credit grading is the student's option.
+However, Credit/No Credit grade option may not be exercised or modified after the last day to withdraw from classes.
 Except in courses requiring Credit/No Credit grading, students should exercise great caution in choosing this option.
 Opting for more than one course (3, 4 hours) of Credit/No Credit grading disqualifies a student for Senior Honors, and may be looked upon with disfavor by some graduate and professional schools.

 Credit For Transient Work at Another Institution.
 The student who wishes to attend another college or university for a summer session should secure from the Registrar's Office a transient request form.
 The student should meet with her academic advisor to determine the course(s) she wishes to take and how the course(s) relate to her academic program at Wesleyan College.
 In the summer semester, if the course is on the current schedule at Wesleyan College as a fully online course, a student will not be approved to take the course at another institution.
 In a fall or spring semester, if the course is being taught during the current academic semester at Wesleyan College, a student will not be approved to take the course at another institution.
 The completed transient request form and a copy of the course description(s) should be brought to the Registrar's Office for determination of course equivalency prior to the student's departure in the spring semester.
 The student is responsible for having an official copy of her transcript sent to the Registrar of Wesleyan College.
 Grades below C will not be transferred to Wesleyan for credit.

 Foreign Language Placement Policy: